CatDany/Oceany/README.md

 **Ha-ha-ha.
 I'm baad, I'm going to download your source code, recompile it and even MODIFY!!!**
 - If you're breaking the rules, I'll break the rules too.
-I highly recommend you **not to do it**, because it can cause some bad aftermath.
+I highly recommend you **not to do it**, because it can cause some bad consequences.

 **I enjoy making textures and models for Minecraft.
 I would like to make textures/models for your mod because yours are shit**
 - Oh man.
 If you're going to make Oceany blocks, items or whatever look nice than you will be in the list